nus-cs2030s/2324-s2/docs/unix/essentials.md

 This is a test file for learning Unix file management commands.
 ```

-Note the slight difference in the output format of the second `wc` above -- it no longer prints the file name since from `wc` points of view, it is read from the standard input and not from a file, so it is not aware of the file named `test.txt`
+Note the slight difference in the output format of the second `wc` above &mdash; it no longer prints the file name since from `wc` points of view, it is read from the standard input and not from a file, so it is not aware of the file named `test.txt`

-In most CS programming assignments, however, to keep things simple, you will be asked to read from the standard input only, so the `<` is a great time-saver -- you do not have to repeatedly type in the same input data over and over from the keyboard.
+In most CS programming assignments, however, to keep things simple, you will be asked to read from the standard input only, so the `<` is a great time-saver &mdash; you do not have to repeatedly type in the same input data over and over from the keyboard.
 You can just save the input data in a file, then redirect it to standard input with the `<` operator.

 ## Other Useful Online Tools